 Quarterly wind roses representing the four seasons and an annual wind rose showing wind speed and direction data recorded by the Gunlake weather station are shown in Graph 6.3 (A-D) and Graph 6.4 respectively.
-The annual recorded wind pattern consists of strong, high speed west-southwest to west-north-westerly between April and December, however lower speed air flow is predominant from northeast to southeast from October to March (Graph 6.3 B, C).
+The annual recorded wind pattern consists of strong, high speed west-southwesterly winds and lighter easterly to northerly winds (Graph 6.4).
+Graph 6.3 (A, B and D) shows that these dominant west-southwesterly winds tend to occur during the winter and spring months whilst the calmer east to northerly winds tend to occur in the summer months (B, C).